Paso Internacional Los Libertadores

 The Paso Internacional Los Libertadores, also called Cristo Redentor, is a mountain pass in the Andes between Argentina and Chile.
-It is the main transport route out of the Chilean capital city Santiago into Mendoza Province in Argentina and so carries heavy traffic.
+It is the main transport route between Chile's Valparaíso Region and Mendoza Province in Argentina.

-Overview
+Geography

-From the Argentinian side the route to the pass is a slow, gentle incline until entering a tunnel at approximately 3,200 m elevation.
-On the Chilean side the slope has a far higher grade, and the road descends down a long series of switchbacks to make the descent.
+From the Argentine side the route to the pass is a slow, gentle incline until entering a tunnel at approximately 3,200 m elevation.
+On the Chilean side the slope has a far steeper grade, and the road descends down a long series of switchbacks to lower elevations.

+History

-Opened in 1980, the Tunnel of Christ the Redeemer (Spanish: Túnel Cristo Redentor) is 3080 m long, and serves as an important land crossing between Chile and Argentina.
+Opened in 1980, the Tunnel of Christ the Redeemer (Spanish: Túnel Cristo Redentor) is 3080 m long and serves as an important land crossing between Chile and Argentina.
 At the middle of the tunnel is the national border, which is the termini of Chile Route 60 and Argentina Route 7.
 The path can be closed during winter because of heavy snows blocking both ends and the threat of rockfall.

 Its name comes from the four-ton Christ the Redeemer of the Andes (Cristo Redentor de los Andes) statue placed in 1904 near the Uspallata Pass at an elevation of 3832 m.
-The pass was the highest point of the road before the opening of the tunnel lowered the maximum elevation by 600 m, eliminated 65 switchbacks and shortened the route by 10 km.
+The pass was the highest point of the road before the opening of the tunnel lowered the maximum elevation by 600 m, eliminated 65 switchbacks, and shortened the route by 10 km.

-On 19 September 2013, nearly 15,000 Chileans got stranded on the Argentine side, when the pass had to be closed for 10 hours because of freezing temperatures and between 40 and 50 centimeters of snow.
+On 19 September 2013, nearly 15,000 Chileans got stranded on the Argentine side when the pass had to be closed for 10 hours because of freezing temperatures and between 40 and 50 centimeters of snow.

+2016 border complex modernization

+Since the 1990s the crossing has suffered from chronic congestion, which by some estimates cost roughly US$1.5 million in lost tourism and freight-transport revenue.
+In February 2016 the concessionaire Nuevo Complejo Fronterizo Los Libertadores S.A., a unit of the Spanish construction group ACS, began work on a new border-control complex, with an investment of close to US$90 million.
+The new facilities were planned for a site roughly 300 meters from the existing complex, in the Llano La Calavera sector, on a plot of more than three hectares, and were to include some 25,000 square meters of infrastructure for vehicle inspection, a Carabineros de Chile sub-station, parking areas, restrooms, waste-disposal systems, and staff housing.
+Completion was originally projected for May 2019, under a twelve-year concession contract.